Get A Free Quote

 Plans and permits are crucial for the safety of your workers, the public, passing motorists, and pedestrians.
 SSTC’s construction traffic management plans and traffic control plans minimise disruption and reduce the severity and number of hazards.

 Our gas detection and confined space monitors can monitor a confined space when you need to open it to free gas, maintaining continuous communication with workers and dispensing first aid if necessary.
-We can take care of your confined space needs from start to finish, from issuing your first permit to preparing an emergency response team at the ready.
+We can take care of your confined space management from start to finish, from issuing your first permit to preparing an emergency response team at the ready.

 We can have electrical spotters onsite to minimise your risk of electrocution and your vicinity to (and contact with) powerlines.
 All of our electrical spotters are level two accredited, first aid certified and thoroughly trained in emergency procedures.
 SSTC can help you procure all the plans you need, with authority liaisons to oversee compliance and a team with the most reliable access to local councils.
 Our fully accredited, highly certified team is thoroughly trained in emergency procedures and has an unparalleled commitment to safety.
 With 25+ years of combined experience and competitive rates, we’re cost-effective professionals who are dedicated to creating safer conditions for all those in the construction industry.